Thanks WordPress

-Time for one of my patented longwinded intros leading to a small bit of actual content.
+Time for one of my patented long-winded intros leading to a small bit of actual content.
 Sally, of Santa Fe fame, and I have known each other 42 years.
-So, when she asked me if I wanted to come down, visit Santa Fe a bit, then road trip together to go to her mother’s 98th birthday festivities, I jumped at the chance.
+So, when she asked me if I wanted to come down, visit Santa Fe a bit, and then road trip together to go to her mother’s 98th birthday festivities, I jumped at the chance.

 For various reasons we moved up to New Jersey for work in 1987.
-The Lewis clan also moved north to Lexington, Virginia shortly after.
-We visited several times a year first from Jersey and later from Aiken.
+The Lewis clan also moved north to Lexington, Virginia, shortly after.
+We visited several times a year, first from Jersey and later from Aiken.
 In the early two thousands Sally’s husband proclaimed he was in love with someone else and wanted out.
-Claire was already in college and Stuart was a Junior or Senior in high school.
+Claire was already in college, and Stuart was a junior or senior in high school.
 After his graduation Sally joined the State Department.
 Whenever she was back in the states for language training or something, Donna and I would get to DC to hang for a couple days.
 Anyway, we go way back.

-We thought for sure that Adele and Stuart’s wife Cristina would be flummoxed, Stuart’s two small kids wouldn’t know what was going on.
-We thought Sally’s kids, Stuart and Claire, would not know what to say or their sense of humor might kick in immediately and call bullshit on Sally and me.
+We thought for sure that Adele and Stuart’s wife, Cristina, would be flummoxed; Stuart’s two small kids wouldn’t know what was going on.
+We thought Sally’s kids, Stuart and Claire, would not know what to say, or their sense of humor might kick in immediately and call bullshit on Sally and me.
 At the last minute, because of a miscommunication, Adel and Claire couldn’t make it, so we decided not to do it, because those were 2 of the 3 we thought would get the biggest kick out of the stunt.

 Scene: Restaurant Interior